geeksblabla/geeksblabla.com/blablas/ep23/index.md

 01:26 - What is a chatbot?

-01:27 - What is the first advice to give a morocain woman to start on the IT field?
+01:27 - What is the first advice to give a Moroccan woman to start on the IT field?

-01:29 - Khaoula can you talk about startup?
+01:29 - Kaoula experience with building a startup

-01:31 - In your opinion should we need to focus on events 100% for women and what is the reasons for these events?
+01:31 - In your opinion should we need to focus on events 100% for women and what are the reasons for these events?

 01:37 - Are these events 100% for women are helping women to be a part of the IT society?